 The final month of school is approaching.
 A school year's worth of work is being measured and in a blink of an eye graduation will be here.
 Thinking of these final weeks of school, check out these essentials to ensure you finish as strong as you started and have a plan to be ready for whatever may lie ahead.

 1. Take Inventory.
 As the year wraps up, reflect on what worked and what didn't in your instruction of either your students or your staff.
 Don't allow the argument of time stop you from this occurring.
 Reflection is a constant part of our work.
-Think back to your year and take a month by month glance of what was successful and what needs tweaked as you plan for the 2016-2017 school year.
-Be ahead of the upcoming year by reviewing the year you just completed.
+Think back to your year and take a month by month glance of what was successful and what needs tweaked as you plan for the upcoming school year.
+Be ahead of the year that will be here before you know it by reviewing the year you just completed.
 Come August you will be glad you did.

 2. Think Forward.
 Now that you have notes of the year almost over, create a blueprint for what lies ahead.
 Just as you should be reflective of the work in your past, be just as ready for the year ahead.
 Spend a few moments and chart out what the days and weeks will look like when students and staff return.
 Think forward to the lessons you plan to teach and allow for the summer months to be a part of refining the instruction.

 3a.
 Relationships at the Core - Your Students.
 As you head into this final month of work, take a look back at the relationships you've established with your students.
 Focus in on making the final month of school the most important.
 For many of your students, regardless of your demographics, school is the highlight of their day.
 Be there for them, engage in conversation, be reflective on the content covered and discuss what their summer of learning could look like with their peers.
 Guide them to be ready for the return after a few months away.